 Apostrophes Sometimes Make Numerals Plural.
 Finally, there is some disagreement about whether to use apostrophes to make numerals plural.
 Oxford Dictionaries says to write 7's, but The Chicago Manual of Style says to omit the apostrophe and write 7s.
 I'm more familiar with the no-apostrophe rule, so that's what I use.

-Getting back to the Victoria's Secret Body's ad, it may have actually included a punctuation get-of-of-jail-free card.
+Getting back to the Victoria's Secret Body's ad, it may have actually included a punctuation get-out-of-jail-free card.